The Planted Pantry » Desserts » Vegan Snickerdoodles

 These cookies will spread quite a bit as they bake, so make sure to give them enough room when placing them on the baking sheet.
 If you don’t have an extra large baking sheet, use two smaller sheets instead.

-Once all of your cookies have been coated in the cinnamon sugar and placed on the baking sheet, put them in the oven to bake at 375 degrees Fahrenheit for 10 minutes.
+Once all of your cookies have been coated in the cinnamon sugar and placed on the baking sheet, put them in the oven to bake at 375 degrees Fahrenheit for 8-10 minutes.
+Remove at 8 minutes for softer cookies.
 Remove the cookies and allow them to cool fully on the warm baking sheet.
-The cookies will seem too soft when you remove them after 10 minutes, but they will firm up as they cool.
-Don’t skip this step!
+The cookies will seem too soft when you remove them, but they will firm up as they cool.
+Don’t attempt to transfer them to a wire rack to cool!

 Serve and enjoy!